upenn-acg/cis501/README.md

-This is the repository for the labs in CIS 501 Spring 2019.
+This is the repository for the labs in [CIS 501: Computer Architecture](http://cis.upenn.edu/~cis501/current/).

 ## Description of files in common/ directory